anamatoso/anamatoso.github.io/_posts/2023-08-1-twitter-bot.md

 # Bonus Section
 <p align="justify">
+Firstly, thank you for reading this far!

-If you want your bot's twitter account to have a shameless plug to your account, having a tag that says it is automated by your account, you only need to follow these steps:
+Now, if you want your bot's twitter account to have a shameless plug to your account, having a tag that says it is automated by your account, you only need to follow these steps:

 1. Sign in to your bot's twitter account
 2. On the left panel go to More > Settings and Support > Settings and Privacy